danielsaidi/ButtonKit/README.md

 * 🇪🇸 Spanish
 * 🇸🇪 Swedish

-You can add more locales to the `Localizable.xcstrings` file in the `Resources` folder.
+You can add more locales to the `Localizable.xcstrings` file in the `Resources` folder, then localize them as described in [this blog post](https://danielsaidi.com/blog/2025/06/08/using-ai-and-cursor-to-localize-xcode-string-catalogs).